← Back to Void Crusade

 Bulwark is opt-in.
 Trade -25% Weapon Power on solo offensive attacks for scaling defensive bonuses.
 Designed for players who prefer to build tall, defend territory, and support allies.

 Bulwark players earn Entrenchment Stacks — 1 stack per 12 hours of continuous Bulwark status, up to 5 stacks.
-Each stack increases garrison defense, resource production (+5% per stack, up to +25%), and reduces garrison building costs.
+Each stack adds +6% WP & HP to garrison units (up to +30% at Stack 5, regardless of building level — stacks additively with every other garrison buff), +5% resource production (up to +25%), and -2.5% garrison build cost (up to -12.5%).

 Switching doctrine is allowed at any time with an 8-hour cooldown.
 Switching resets all entrenchment stacks to 0.